swapnildubal/reacthooksexercise/README.md

 ### Trello Board
-  - create a trello board having 2 section: what went well and what can be improved
+  - create a trello board having 2 sections: what went well and what can be improved
   - each section will have a add button
   - on click of add button, open up a comment box where user can add comment and submit
   - sumitted comments should go to the respective section